Diageo: Awards

 In June 2023, the company's subsidiary, Mortlach distillery in Moray, Scotland, was awarded the "Whisky of the Year" prize in the annual International Whisky Competition for its Gordon & MacPhail Connoisseurs Choice 1989 Mortlach single malt Scotch.

 Sponsorships

-In May 2025, Diageo became the Official Spirits Supporter for the 2026 FIFA World Cup in North, Central and South America.
+In May 2025, Diageo became the Official Spirits Supporter for North, Central and South America for the 2026 FIFA World Cup.

-Guinness became the Official Beer of the Premier League in 2024 in a four-year partnership through 2027-28.
+Guinness became the official beer of the Premier League in 2024 in a four-year partnership through 2027–28.